 Despite the multiple news articles claiming that Saudi Arabia will release a visa for tourists, it has still been difficult for tourists to visit this country.
 A big change happened in December 2018, when Saudi Arabia allowed tourists to enter the country for a Formula E championship.
 In 2019, Saudi Arabia also released several eVisa options online, but without much advertisement.
 I took the chance to get an eVisa during the Jeddah Season in July.
+Since September 2019, it is much easier to get an eVisa for Saudi Arabia.

-While Saudi Arabia is beautiful, I had to adapt to some cultural differences.
+Saudi Arabia is a beautiful country, but I had to adapt to some cultural differences.
 I learnt that Saudis are fairly last minute with arranging things.
 Even for events, ticket sale and release of line-ups for festivals, they do it only one week before the actual event!
 I also learned that public transport is nearly non-existent in Saudi.
 They generally rely on taxi drivers so make sure to use Uber or Careem app to get around.
 Queuing is also something that Saudis don’t like.
 If they have the chance to cut the line, they will.
 While Riyadh, the capital, still feels fairly conservative, I had the feeling that Jeddah is westernising and is starting to become like Dubai.
 Most of my plans went very smoothly in Saudi Arabia, except that I flew to Riyadh for a tour to the Edge of the World, that got cancelled the night before by Ghazi Tours.

 Things to do in Jeddah